Areontar/yaml/README.md

 ## Installation

-clone repo in go path and run
+clone repo in GOPATH and run
 ```
 go get yaml
 ```